 Combination Unlimited Tax and Revenue Bonds, Series 2020, dated August 1, 2020.
-The Bonds will be issued as fully registered bonds maturing serially on April 1 in each of the years 2024 through 2036, both inclusive, and as term bonds maturing on April 1 in each of the years 2038, 2040 and 2045 (the "Term Bonds") in the amounts and paying interest at the rates shown on the cover hereof.
+The Bonds will be issued as fully registered bonds maturing in the years and in the amounts and paying interest at the rates shown on the cover hereof.
 Interest on the Bonds will accrue from August 1, 2020 and will be payable April 1 and October 1 of each year commencing April 1, 2021 (eight months interest) until maturity or prior redemption and will be calculated on the basis of 360-day year consisting of twelve 30-day months.
 The Bonds maturing on and after April 1, 2026 are subject to optional redemption, in whole or, from time to time, in part, on April 1, 2025, or on any date thereafter, at a price equal to the principal amount of the Bonds to be redeemed plus accrued interest thereon to the date fixed for redemption.
-The Term Bonds are also subject to mandatory sinking fund redemption as more fully described herein.
 If fewer than all the Bonds are redeemed, the particular maturity or maturities and the amounts thereof to be redeemed shall be selected by the District in integral multiples of \$5,000 in any one maturity.
 If fewer than all the Bonds within a maturity are redeemed, the Bonds to be redeemed shall be selected by DTC in accordance with its procedures.
-See "THE BONDS-Book-Entry-Only System."
+See "THE BONDS- Book-Entry-Only System."
 The Bonds will be issued in fully registered form only, in denominations of \$5,000 or any integral multiple thereof.
 See "THE BONDS."